viniciusCornieri/bootcamp-rocketseat/goBarber/backend/class_annotations.md

 ## 15. Email service for production

 There are several options, one of the recommendations is the Amazon SES.
 For use amazon ses we will need a domain, e.g. [google domains](https://domains.google.com/registrar), and an email account that can be provided on several places like, [zoho](https://www.zoho.com/pt-br/mail/?src=zoho-home&ireft=ohome), and Gmail.

+## 16. Caching

+To handle the most used features and reduce the relational database queries we will use a cache option with redis.

+### 16.1.
+DataDog

+[DataDog](https://www.datadoghq.com/) can be used to monitor the database queries to see what queries are the most used to add cache to it.